 Il Fiorentino’s specialty dessert is pistachio gelato served with pistachio cake.
-Even though I am feeling pasta-full, I cannot resist, and can never resist, dessert.
+Even though I am feeling pasta-full, I cannot resist dessert.
 I take a scoop of the intensely flavored, nutty gelato and smear it on top of the cake to eat them together.
 Ice cream and cake!
 I especially love the moist cake with a slightly sugar crunch on top.
 My pastry mind is putting the ingredients together.
 Meringue?
 Flourless?
 So enamored with the cake, I ask Pino how it is made.
 He shrugs his shoulders and then leads me to the kitchen to meet his wife, Franca, who is the star chef of the restaurant.
 Delighted by the compliment, she eagerly shares her recipe with me.
 I am overwhelmed by her kindness.

 For me, this is the definition of a great dining experience.
 Besides fantastic fresh food, it’s the warm hospitality in a comfortable home-like setting.
 Mostly, it’s Pino and Franca who so lovingly share their livelihood, that forever will endear me to Il Fiorentino.
 If you are ever in Sicily, do not miss the opportunity to dine with them!

 Here is Franca’s recipe for the Pistachio Cake.